Report: Cambridge Analytica trying to block exposé by U.K.'s Channel 4

 Cambridge Analytica is trying to prevent London's Channel 4 News from airing an undercover report in which the firm's chief executive speaks frankly about its practices, according to the Financial Times.
-Journalists with Channel 4 reportedly posed as potential clients and spoke with Alexander Nix, the company's CEO.
-The exposé is reportedly scheduled to air this week.
+Channel 4 says their reporters posed as potential clients and spoke with senior members of Cambridge Analytica's team, including CEO Alexander Nix.
+The exposé is scheduled to air Monday evening on Channel 4.

 Cambridge Analytica has come under scrutiny after reports said it obtained data harvested by a third party from more than 50 million Facebook users without their permission.
 Facebook has since suspended the firm for violating its privacy policy.